stephcole/Project-Wiki/Code-Summary.md

 [[_TOC_]]

 #Writing your Code Summary
+It is important that you complete your Code Summary before moving on to your next course.
+It will be much easier to write your summary while your project is still fresh in your mind.
 For your code summary, you will need to:
 - Create a new repository in Github to store code snippets and screenshots of the work you have completed during your sprint.
 You can do this by creating files in your repository.
 Please **do not** push the entire project up to your repository.
 - You will also need to create a README file to tell others(such as hiring managers) about what you did on your live project.
 Take a look at this [sample code summary](https://github.com/BenjaminLSchwab/JobPlacementDashboard) to get a better idea of what is expected of you.